Furnace Installation Disasters: 4 Common Mistakes

 Installing a new furnace is also a good opportunity to clean the existing ductwork and remove dust and debris that might have accumulated.
 Proper furnace installation means the new furnace is professionally integrated with your existing ductwork.

 Many furnaces create wastewater that must be drained away from the furnace.
 Obviously, you do not want pools of water gathering in your basement that can potentially damage your furnace, other appliances, or anything that is stored in the basement.
 Mold and air quality issues can also develop as a result of improper drainage.

 It is important to periodically check on your furnace for the first few weeks or months after installation to ensure there are no drainage issues.
 Even when these issues are present, it might be several months before there are visible indications of the problem.

 Consult With a Certified Technician

-Asure the comfort and safety of your family by contracting a licensed HVAC professional for proper installation of your new furnace.
-Proper installation provides you with the best possible return on your investment through the assurance that there are no installation mistakes that might reduce the lifespan of your appliance.
+Asure the comfort and safety of your family by contracting a licensed HVAC professional for the proper installation of your new furnace.
+The proper installation provides you with the best possible return on your investment through the assurance that there are no installation mistakes that might reduce the lifespan of your appliance.
 Call Air Force Heating for any questions you might have on furnace installation or to schedule your own installation today.